kwobny/Old-Robotics-Repo/README.md

 ---

-Put 2 sets of rx and ry values in the lin trans buffer class, one for the main buffer and one for aux buffer.
-Also Edit moveLinTrans function so that it stores its rx and ry values in the corresponding set of fields depending on which sync direction mode is set.
+Put a set of rx and ry values in the lin trans buffer class, so that these values will not have to be recalculated.
 Do this so that values can be accessed by wait for distance ILI.

-Accomplish this (task above) in this way: if "from" is the motor buffers, then store the values in the set pointed to by "to".
-Else, either store the values in the set as pointed in the "from", the "to", or just pick a default set to store in (most likely universal/main set).
-Most likely, values will be stored in set pointed in the "to", in the case that "from" is not the motor buffers.
-But still consider the options.

 Make wait for distance have an Enable Incremental Linear Interpolation option which allows you to slow down to the next speed that is inputted at the end.
 Accomplish this by calculating the scale factor (shown below) and setting the universal buffer's motor value multiplier every period/so often to decrease slowly.
 Make sure to reset this to 1 when done with maneuver/traveled full distance.

 Also determine your input units for the ILI.

-Make ILI input be 1 double for speed (includes a final speed of 0), 2 doubles for speed in x and y direction, or just a value of true (no doubles) to get the speed information from the rx and ry class fields, which would be set by setting the sync direction to "from motor buffers to aux" and applying various motions so that linTrans is called and applied.
+Make ILI input be 1 double for speed (includes a final speed of 0), and 2 doubles for speed in x and y direction.
+There will be no getting values from any aux buffer because it was deemed unnecessary.

-For the last option, make it so that at the end, the values in aux buffer are automatically transfered to main (Universal) and main buffer is synced w/ motors.
-Also for the last option, set the sync direction back to "from motor buffers to main" once wait function is called and then begins, but debate about this in head before proceeding (you probably will do it).

-Make sure motor buffer wheel values are all initialized to 0 in beginning

 # Ideas for wait commands:
 For wait for distance, this is an idea: whenever the poll for the wait distance occurs,